 This is not the only exemption (see “Online financing/Crowdfunding”) that can be relied on for crowdfunding but it is one that was especially designed with early stage businesses that have crowdfunding in mind.

 The key conditions of the start-up crowdfunding prospectus exemption are as follows:

 A funding portal operating under the start-up crowdfunding regime must either be registered as a dealer or rely on an exemption from the registration requirement.
 A funding portal operating under a registration exemption is subject to certain conditions, including a prohibition on offering investment advice.

 We understand that the following funding portals are operating in Alberta offering securities under the start-up crowdfunding regime:

 Name of portal

-Registered as an exempt market dealer.
+Registered as an exempt market dealer, with terms and conditions.

 Vested Technology Corp.

 Relying on the exemption from registration in National Instrument 45-110 and only permitted to offer securities under the start-up crowdfunding regime.